 The athletic venue is a virtual classroom.
-In many ways, participation in a team sport is a practicum in cooperation, self-control, poise, commitment, respect for authority, and selfless devotion to goals beyond individual success.
-Spalding seeks to establish and maintain an environment in which a student-athlete’s athletic activities are conducted as an integral part of his or her educational experience.
-Spalding’s program values cultural diversity and gender equity among student-athletes and the athletic staff.
-Through an array of competitive opportunities for both men and women, Spalding develops student-athlete leaders through spirited competition, fair play, preparation, teamwork, dedication, and self-sacrifice.
-The Golden Eagles women’s sports include basketball, soccer, volleyball, softball, cross-country, and golf.
-The Golden Eagles men’s sports include basketball, soccer, baseball, cross-country, and golf.
+In many ways, participation in a team sport is a practicum in cooperation, self-control, poise, commitment, respect for authority and selfless devotion to goals beyond individual success.
+Spalding seeks to establish and maintain an environment in which a student-athleteís athletic activities are conducted as an integral part of his or her educational experience.
+Spaldingís program values cultural diversity and gender equity among student-athletes and the athletic staff.
+Through an array of competitive opportunities for both men and women, Spalding develops student-athlete leaders through spirited competition.
+The Golden Eagles women's sports include basketball, soccer, volleyball, softball, cross-country, bowling, track and field, and golf.
+The Golden Eagles menís sports include basketball, soccer, baseball, cross-country, track and field, and golf.

-Spalding University is a provisional member at the NCAA Division-III.
-Member institutions of Division-III place the highest priority on the overall quality of the educational experience and on the students’ successful completion of their academic programs.
-Spalding is also a member of the United States Collegiate Athletic Association (USCAA), through which Spalding is eligible to participate in the USCAA-sponsored national championships and All-American and Scholar-Athlete recognitions.
+Spalding University is a full member of the NCAA Division-III.
+Member institutions of Division-III place the highest priority on the overall quality of the educational experience and on the studentsí successful completion of their academic programs.
+Spalding is a memer of the St. Louis Intercollegiate Athletics Conference (www.sliac.org).

 Spalding University strictly adheres to NCAA Division-III guidelines.
 In order for new students to compete in intercollegiate athletics at Spalding University, an incoming freshman or transfer student must meet the necessary standards to be admitted into the university.
 Unlike NCAA Divisions I and II, it is not necessary to file with the NCAA Clearinghouse to gain initial eligibility.